Aspie96/blog/content/posts/free-software.md

 Software freedom leads to many advantages for the user, such as:

 - **Cost**: While free software doesn't have to be available at no charge, it typically is.
 Even when it isn't, multiple people can buy one copy and reproduce it among themselves.
-- **Malleability**: Because free software can be modified, it can be customised to one's own needs.
+- **Malleability**: Because free software can be modified, it can be customized to one's own needs.
 - **Transparency**: Free software can be studied and its inner workings are no secret.
 - **Security**: Computer security is not done through obscurity.
 When the source code is available, the absence of backdoors can be verified and accidental vulnerabilities can be reported and fixed.
 - **Cooperation**: When working cooperatively on a project, free software is ideal because users can share it among themselves and don't all have to accept a proprietary licence.